marco-barandun/graslandvielfalt/page-lepi.md

 ---

-## Table of the grasshoppes species per plot
+## Table of the butterfly species per plot
+Attention: the abundance is just an approximation of how much the species was present at the site
 <iframe src="https://marco-barandun.github.io/graslandvielfalt/resources_website/2024-lepi-species-table.html"
 height="500%" width="100%" style="border:0;" ></iframe>